theNewDynamic/oregonsadventurecoast.com/content/tripideas/a-girlfriends-getaway-on-oregon-s-adventure-coast.md

 durations:
 - long-weekend
 photo: "/img/girlfriend-getaway-sub-pg-header.jpg"
+aliases: []

 ---
-**A girlfriend’s getaway on Oregon’s Adventure Coast?
+\**A girlfriend’s getaway on Oregon’s Adventure Coast?
 Totally!
-**One text to my girls and we were all in!
+\**One text to my girls and we were all in!
 We had such a great time exploring all Coos Bay, North Bend and Charleston had to offer…together.

 {{< youtube "UGOlB26cMl8" >}}<br>